emergebtc/CSL-website/README.md

 # CSL-website

-CSL-website is the website for the Crypto Sports League(CSL).
+CSL-website is the website for the Crypto eSports League (CSL).